Collatz example

 Running the Collatz Conjecture program

-Hylé smart contracts can be executed client-side, enabling strong decentralisation and permissionlessness.
+Hylé smart contracts can be executed client-side, enabling strong decentralization and permissionlessness.

-Executing the smart contract is thus as simple as running the program with the correct inputs.
+To execute the smart contract, run the program with correct inputs.

 # Compute a proof of a transition between the number 12 and 6